 The Chevin Inn

 If you’re looking to make the most of that fresh Yorkshire air with a walk across the famous Otley Chevin, you’ll surely deserve a trip to the pub that shares its name.
-The Chevin Inn is a historic pub dating back as far as the 18th century and has not one, but two outside areas.
-There’s the patio but if you keep going, you’ll find a huge green area – both have plenty of tables, and the latter promises stunning views of the local area which go down great with a beer or two.
+The Chevin Inn is a historic venue dating back as far as the 18th century and has not one, but two outside areas.
+There’s the patio but if you keep going, you’ll find a huge green area – both have plenty of tables, and the latter promises stunning views across the local area which go down great with a beer or two.

 The Chevin Inn, West Chevin Road, Menston, Ilkley, West Yorkshire, LS29 6BE.

 Few beer gardens are as impressive as The Fleece in Otley.
-On the banks of the River Wharfe, its lovely outside area looks out over the water and across the rolling countryside around it, a sure fire hit for when the sun shows its face.
+On the banks of the River Wharfe, its lovely outside area looks out over the water and across the rolling countryside around it, a sure-fire hit for when the sun shows its face.
 They stock beer that is brewed just minutes away from the pumps as well as a few you’ll no doubt already know.
 Look out for the barbecues in the summer – they’ve got the perfect beer garden for it, after all.

 The Fleece, Westgate, Otley, West Yorkshire, LS21 3DT.